Home » Symptoms » Cat Symptoms A-Z » Increased Personal Hygiene (Licking)

 Basics and possible causes

 A common cause of excessive licking is stressStress refers to the state of an organism reacting to external stimuli or demands.
 In veterinary medicine, stress can have physical or psychological effects on animals, impacting their health and well-being. or anxiety.
-Changes in the environment, such as moving to a new home, introducing a new pet or family member, or even just changes in the daily routine, can triggerA trigger is a stimulus that elicits a specific reaction or state.
+Changes in the environment, such as moving to a new home, the introduction of a new pet or family member, or even just changes in the daily routine, can triggerA trigger is a stimulus that elicits a specific reaction or state.
 In veterinary medicine, this can refer to emotional responses, such as fear or aggression, or medical conditions, such as seizures in dogs and cats. stressStress refers to the state of an organism reacting to external stimuli or demands.
 In veterinary medicine, stress can have physical or psychological effects on animals, impacting their health and well-being. in cats.
 This stressStress refers to the state of an organism reacting to external stimuli or demands.
-In veterinary medicine, stress can have physical or psychological effects on animals, impacting their health and well-being. can manifest as increased personal hygiene.
+In veterinary medicine, stress can have physical or psychological effects on animals, impacting their health and well-being. can manifest in the form of increased personal hygiene.

 Typical accompanying symptoms